 Guidelines for First Exam

-Geography: (10 points) This will be the shortest part of the exam.
-You will need to locate 10 from the list of 21 places that we have encountered so far.
+Map Location: (10-15points) I will ask you 10-15 questions related to the list of places that we have encountered so far.
 They are taken from material in the readings (check the maps in Diamond), and you would be very wise to study not only their location on the map, but also how they fit into the context of our discussions in the first unit.
+Below is an incomplete list of places.

 I will convert some of the other short essay questions into multiple-choice questions.